-Another option for performing promoter analysis, is finding enriched de novo motifs using AMADEUS integrated software in Expander.
-Amadeus is a software for de novo motif discovery.
-It seeks for motifs which are enriched in a target set of genes compared to the background set.
-These sets can be extended to any kind of sequences (e.g., ChIP-Seq peaks).
+Another option for performing promoter analysis, is finding enriched motifs using AMADEUS.
+Amadeus is a tool for de novo motif discovery.
+It seeks for motifs that are enriched in the promoters of a target set of genes compared to the background set.
+Such analysis can be applied to other sets of sequences (e.g., ChIP-Seq peaks, enhancers, etc.).

-In order to perform motifs enrichments analysis, select Enrichment Analysis >> Promoter Analysis >> AMADEUS.
+In order to perform motif enrichments analysis, select Enrichment Analysis >> Promoter Analysis >> AMADEUS.